As the Autumn rolls around it is time to roll out the barrels… of fun! There are few functions we find more fantastic than a fabulous fall festival.

 Over the years we have frequently found ourselves in the midst of many of these autumnal classics, usually by accidentally stumbling upon them in our travels.
-Other times because we did our research and used our points.

 However we discovered them, here are five of our favorites, plus a perfect bonus celebration… the Pumpkin Fest!

 Speaking of competitions, the Annual Arkansas Bean Fest and Great Championship Outhouse Races could be the best of the bunch.
 You might say it’s a gas!

 The festivities, as with every gathering in Mountain View, begin with live bluegrass and folk music.
 No wonder Mountain View is known as “The Folk Music Capital of The World.”